GarlGuo/wentao-homepage/content/authors/admin/_index.md

     url: https://www.cs.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a CS MEng student at Cornell.
-My research interests include improving model and data efficiency in ML algorithms, and generally building a efficient, accessible, and reliable machine learning systems.
+My research interests include improving model and data efficiency in ML algorithms, and generally building an efficient, accessible, and reliable machine learning system.

 # Interests to show in About widget
 interests: